mbwong/mbwong.github.com/_posts/2013-01-12-how-to-make-money-from-big-data.md

 #How to make money from Big Data

 When I first started writing this blog, the hype around [Big Data][bd] was just [beginning][gtrends].
 This time last year, McKinsey Global Institute had just published [a report on Big Data][mgi].
 Now, almost every day the HBR blog has an article about Big Data.
 Everybody recognizes that a massive amount of data is available to us.
-They say, Big Data will transform and electrify the world.
+It's become mundane to say, Big Data will transform and electrify the world.

 But the hype around Big Data is at least partially driven by how poorly understood it is.
 Its mysterious potential has only added to its intrigue.
 No doubt many "Big Data" start-ups will get funded to an incredible degree, even though most of them will fail.
 Many corporations will rush to implement a "Big Data" strategy only to find that they wasted a lot of time and money.